KettleFoundation/Kettle/README.md

-**:warning: Kettle has and will never, and does not condone third parties who do so, use defamation of other services or products to promote itself**

 **:warning: Kettle is still __very raw__ and you may encounter issues in using it with your server.
 You have been warned!**